 - 1. Decorative Fences.
-Decorative fences shall be permitted in the Central Business District upon approval by the Development Review Committee.
-Decorative fences shall be designed to contribute to the beauty and principal use of the property and not as a retaining structure. - (a) Decorative fences shall not exceed four feet in height. - (b) Decorative fences shall be made of aluminum, steel, wrought iron, masonry, wood, or combinations thereof. - (c) Decorative fences shall be limited to black, white, and metallic colors. - 2.
-Fences in commercial zoned areas of the city shall be either of open or solid type construction. - 3.
+Decorative fences shall be permitted in the Central Business District upon approval by the Development Review Committee. - Fences in commercial zoned areas of the city shall be either of open or solid type construction. - 3.
 Height restrictions. - (a) Fences for commercial uses may be up to eight feet above the natural contour of the ground.
 Fences may be installed on the property line, except that no fence adjacent to the right-of-way may exceed 6 feet in height and no fence may be installed in the vision clearance triangle. - (b) Fences for industrial uses shall be no less than six feet or more than eight feet above the natural contour of the ground and may be installed on the property line except in the vision clearance triangle. - 4.
-Use of barbed wire. - (a) Fencing of the chain-link type for commercial and industrial properties or uses may be topped with barbed wire on slanted arms.
+Use of barbed wire. - (a) Fencing of the chain-link type for commercial and industrial uses may be topped with barbed wire on slanted arms.
 When these slanted arms are used, they shall be slanted outward and upward at an angle of not less than 45 degrees.
-No barbed wire will be permitted on nonconforming business properties in residential zoning districts. - (b) When the commercial or industrial property or use abuts a residential property or use, a chain-link fence with the barbed wire topping may be installed along the abutting residential property line provided the lowest point of the barbed wire is at least six feet above the ground. - (c) Chain-link fencing with barbed wire topping shall not be installed any closer than five feet to any street, sidewalk, or pedestrian way. - E. Agricultural Fence.
+No barbed wire will be permitted on nonconforming business properties in residential zoning districts. - (b) When the commercial or industrial property or use abuts a residential use, a chain-link fence with the barbed wire topping may be installed along the abutting residential property line provided the lowest point of the barbed wire is at least six feet above the ground. - (c) Chain-link fencing with barbed wire topping shall not be installed any closer than five feet to any street, sidewalk, or pedestrian way. - E. Agricultural Fence.
 The term "agricultural fence" shall apply only to areas conforming to the requirements of the R1-25 District and those activities permitted as a farm use, or as a condition to a special use permit for those uses listed as a special use connected with farming or activities in the R1-25 single-family residential district, Development Regulations of the City of Leavenworth, Kansas. - 1.
 Permitted types.
 Agricultural fences shall be of the open type construction only. - 2.
 Height restriction.
 Agricultural fences shall not exceed four feet in height above the natural contour of the ground.

-- 3. Use of barbed wire by special permit; prohibited when abutting residential property.
+- 3. Use of barbed wire by special permit; prohibited when abutting residential uses.
 The use of barbed wire in the construction, reconstruction or maintenance of agricultural fences shall be by a special permit issued by the city inspector.
 The permit shall not be given or renewed if the fence forms a boundary with a residential development. - 4.
 Hedges and evergreens along public ways-Height restricted.
 The owner of any hedge or evergreen fence along the side of any street, avenue, or alley shall not permit any such hedge or evergreen fence to grow to exceed four feet in height.